Radarr/Radarr/README.md

-# Logarr
+# Aletheia

 All-in-one media manager for movies, books, and audiobooks.

 ## Overview

-Logarr (from Greek λόγος - "word, reason") is a unified media management system forked from Radarr.
+Aletheia (from Greek ἀλήθεια - "truth, disclosure") is a unified media management system forked from Radarr.
 It provides automated monitoring, downloading, and library management for multiple media types through a single interface.

 **Current Status:** Early development.
 Movie functionality inherited from Radarr is working.
 Book and audiobook support is planned.